 We build local skills, supporting communities to set-up village committees to look after the new water-point; train community members in basic pump maintenance; and, support

 Our work delivers lasting benefits including: health (because diseases like diarrhoea are reduced), more education (children are healthier and no longer spend time fetching water so can go to school more often), and strengthened household economies (adults have more time and energy to farm and provide for their families).
 Follow-up visits mean that communities get on-going support.

 Village Water aims to:

-- Bring lasting benefits to communities and schools in rural Zambia by reducing waterborne diseases.
+- Bring lasting benefits to communities and schools in rural Zambia & Mozambique by reducing waterborne diseases.

 - Build the capacity of our local partners so that they can deliver and enjoy sustained benefits.

-- Continue to invest in integrated monitoring, recording and reporting systems to demonstrate the impact of our work.
+- Continue to invest in integrated monitoring, recording and reporting systems to demonstrate the impact of safe water and sanitation

 Established: October 2003

 Board members: 9